 6. Is there an age limit?

-No. CSU Stanislaus students of all ages can study abroad.
+No. Stanislaus State students of all ages can study abroad.
 You don't have to be a traditional college-age student.
 Older students are welcome!

 7. Can I take my spouse or children with me?